Rezilion/mi-x/CONTRIBUTING.md

 5. Set up a development environment by running the following command in a virtual environment:
 `pip install -e ".[dev]"`
-(If amireallyvulnerable was already installed in the virtual environment, remove it with `pip uninstall amireallyvulnerable` before reinstalling it in editable mode with the -e flag.)
+(If mi-x was already installed in the virtual environment, remove it with `pip uninstall mi-x` before reinstalling it in editable mode with the -e flag.)

 6. Develop the features in your branch.
 If you want to add a CVE file or module see more detailed instructions in the `How to add a CVE file or module` section.